outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - apply patterns of solution connections to identify when a more optimal solution is adjacent to a sub-optimal solution
+    - apply rules/patterns of solution connections to identify when a more optimal solution is adjacent to a sub-optimal solution (to offset the error type 'failing to pursue a direction when a more optimal solution is adjacent bc of prior cost from that pursuit')
       - just like the 'identify absolute minima/maxima' problem solved by methods like 'gradient descent', optimal solutions are often adjacent to the selected sub-optimal solution, but arent found bc of lack of understanding of solution patterns, connections & probabilities
       - solutions follow patterns revealing rules in their connections
         - some solutions are connected by an adjacent function, like an 'opposite' function or 'adding a variable/constant'
+          - applying common differences determining the difference between sub-optimal & optimal solutions is a good way to find an optimal solution quickly once you have an initial sub-optimal solution with methods like 'approximation' or 'subset prediction'
+        - applying 'standard function subset difference' structures to a standard/initial solution (like a function predicting a data subset) to produce 'maximally different' or 'highly probable given function patterns' possible alternative functions & checking which of these functions are good predictors for randomly selected data subsets is a good way to reduce the solution space
         - assuming that a consistent lack of value added by pursuing a particular direction will never produce value is a fallacy
           - just like assuming that bc you havent found a local maxima in a particular direction for a consistent period doesnt mean there isnt one, and bc functions & variables have patterns, maxima pattern probabilities can be used to predict their positions rather than applying random checks or applying a particular cost/benefit ratio to each pursued 'direction' variable value
         - solutions are rarely an idealized simple continuous function